colpal/actions-pr-comment/README.md

 ### Add Check
 ![addCheck](docs/addCheck.png)
 The check supplied here should match the name provided in the `comment-id` input field on the action.
 If the action has been triggered before, it **should** show up in the "Suggestions" tab as you type it.
 If not, then the name can be supplied and it **should** detect on the first run of the action
+#### Annoying Known Issue
+Checks seemingly cannot be attached to a specific actions.
+Since this action is a composite action, it is not standalone and is called upon by other actions.
+One would think that the status check would then be associated with the calling action in the GitHub UI, yet it is not.
+Meaning that if, for example, the `actions-terraform` action called upon the `actions-pr-comment` action, then the failed status check should be attached to the `actions-terraform` action.
+However it does not.
+Nor is there a way to assign an action to attach the status check to.
+GitHub seemingly places it on some other condition, that does not necessarily align with calling action.

+**As a result, it is recommended that your `comment-id` is a meaningful name that includes the action that is utilizing the `actions-pr-comment`.** For instance, in `actions-terraform`, the `comment-id` when calling `actions-pr-comment` is "Terraform Actions: OPA Conftest Validation".
+Therefore even when the status check is saying it belongs to another action, the user can look at the specific check itself and see that it should belong to `actions-terraform` instead.

 ## Logging
 To enable verbose logging to gather more information about the action as it is running, set the `verbose-logging` argument to `true`.
 Reference the [markdown file example](#example-using-a-markdown-file) below

+## On-Resolution-Hide
+This flag is designed for when users do not care about the specifics of their successful runs.
+When this value is set to `true`, if the supplied `conclusion` is `success`, then a comment will not be visible.
+If this is the first comment, it will still be created, but will be hidden by instantly and automatically.
+If there was an already existing comment that was either `failure` or `neutral`, then when the comment body is updated in accordance to the `update-mode`, it will also then be hidden.
+This way, in the event of a future failure, or the user wants to unhide and see the comment, the content is correct and updated.
+Similarly, **if there is a future comment generated on that pull request that is no longer a `success`, the comment will update and unhide itself** in accordance with the `update-mode`.

 ## Examples
 ### Example: Basic Usage